LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_09_Data_Handling.md

 How we handle data depends on what type of data it is.
 The takeaway from all of this is that you should be mindful of how you handle data.
 Treat customer data as you would want your own data to be treated.

-If you’re not sure how to treat certain data, just ask
+If you're not sure how to treat certain data, just ask

 ---